 Oh the glamour…

-The end of 2007 saw the release of SCHMOOF’s cover of THE HUMAN LEAGUE’s ‘Seconds’ which coincided with their appearance at the now defunct Electronically Yours (EY) website’s first event in Hoxton, London.
-This gig also saw the live UK debut of Greek synthpopsters MARSHEAUX and a DJ set from The Electricity Club’s own Paul Boddy (under his EMP moniker).
-TEC founder Chi Ming Lai was also there, getting perhaps a little too close to the action.
-Said Chi at the time: “SCHMOOF were fantastic: Sarah’s sexy minx persona and stage antics with her strap-on made it totally entertaining.
+The end of 2007 saw the release of Schmoof’s cover of The Human League’s ‘Seconds’ which coincided with their appearance at the now defunct Electronically Yours (EY) website’s first event in Hoxton, London.
+This gig also saw the live UK debut of Greek synthpopsters Marsheaux and a DJ set from The Electricity Club’s own Paul Boddy (under his EMP moniker).
+TEC’s Chi Ming Lai was also there, getting perhaps a little too close to the action.
+Said Chi at the time: “Schmoof were fantastic: Sarah’s sexy minx persona and stage antics with her strap-on made it totally entertaining.
 I can confirm though I still have a headache from Lloyd bashing his strap-on into me!”

-Liz from FREEZPOP recently recalled her memories of Lloyd and Sarah: “SCHMOOF put on such a fun show, and are lovely folks as well.
+Liz from Freezepop recently recalled her memories of Lloyd and Sarah: “Schmoof put on such a fun show, and are lovely folks as well.
 They helped us book shows, drove us around, made us delicious sandwiches… I miss them!
 And their tunes!”.
-And SCHMOOF’s legacy?
-Some SCHMOOF-iness can be heard in HYPERBUBBLE songs as well as in MAISON VAGUE.
-And VILE ELECTRODES certainly have a similar although less animated look.
-But there’s never been a band quite like SCHMOOF.
-Retro and cool several years before retro was cool, SCHMOOF’s ‘novelty’ appeal could sometimes mask the fantastic song-writing, sincere lyrics, and intricate production.
+And Schmoof’s legacy?
+Some Schmoof-iness can be heard in Hyperbubble songs as well as in Maison Vague.
+And Vile Electrodes certainly have a similar although less animated look.
+But there’s never been a band quite like Schmoof.
+Retro and cool several years before retro was cool, Schmoof’s ‘novelty’ appeal could sometimes mask the fantastic song-writing, sincere lyrics, and intricate production.

 And I miss them too.